frontmeans/drek/README.md

 2. Element connection to document with [connectedCallback].

 An element constructor can not manipulate DOM tree.
-So typically, the DOM manipulations happen inside [connectionCallback].
-This, however, is a source of potential performance issues, as [connectionCallback] is called only after the element is added to document, while custom element rendering may be slow.
+So typically, the DOM manipulations happen inside [connectedCallback].
+This, however, is a source of potential performance issues, as [connectedCallback] is called only after the element is added to document, while custom element rendering may be slow.
 E.g. when a custom element renders nested ones.